Skip to main content

 Focus on Sustainability

-Berlin has published the first sustainability strategy for the entire city.
+Berlin has decided on the first sustainability strategy for the entire city.
 The strategy adapts the implementation of the 2030 Agenda to Berlin’s specific context, recognizes achievements to date, and invites the public to participate.
 A new tool for cities, counties, and municipalities: The “Portal for Sustainable Municipalities” from the German Institute for Urban Affairs.

 Achieving climate neutrality by 2045 is one of the central challenges Berlin is strategically addressing.
 As a powerful tool for achieving this goal, the Senate has decided on Berlin’s first citywide sustainability strategy in mid-May.
 Under the guiding principle “Berlin is our city.
 Sustainability is our goal,” the state clearly commits to the responsibility of advancing Berlin in line with the 2030 Agenda adopted by the United Nations in 2015.
 What makes Berlin’s sustainability strategy unique is that it places the implementation of the 17 Sustainable Development Goals (SDGs) defined in the Agenda within the specific Berlin context, thereby deliberately bridging a gap between the German Sustainability Strategy and district-level engagement.
 Furthermore, it not only sets out objectives but also specifically highlights how sustainability has been advanced in Berlin to date.